roryprimrose/roryprimrose.github.io/_posts/2010-09-29-custom-windows-workflow-activity-for-dependency-resolutione28093part-2.md

 The InstanceManagerExtension creates InstanceHandler instances, resolve dependencies and tear down dependencies.
 The extension will resolve a Unity container from configuration if a container has not already been assigned prior to the first dependency being resolved.
 This allows for a custom container to be provided if that is required but also falls back on a default behaviour.

-The extension will first be used by an activity to create an InstanceHandler<T>.
+The extension will first be used by an activity to create an InstanceHandler&lt;T&gt;.
 This is done so that the handler GUID can be tracked by the extension.
 Each InstanceHandlerId created is cached in a list stored against the extension instance.

 When an activity execution makes a call to the Instance property of the handler, the handler then comes back to the extension to resolve the dependency using the static method.
 The reason for the static method is that the handler does not have a reference to the activity context from which the extension instance is obtained.
 The resolved instance is then cached in a dictionary object.
 Because the resolution process is static, the cache of instances is also static.